sunithasomanna/ODIM/README.md

    - virtualIP (mandatory if haDeploymentEnabled is set to true)

    Other parameters can either be empty or have default values.
 Optionally, you can update them with values based on your requirements.
-For more information on each parameter, see [Odim-controller configuration parameters](#odim-controller-configuration-parameters).

    <blockquote>
         NOTE: All parameters in the `kube_deploy_nodes.yaml` file get sorted alphabetically after the successful deployment of Resource Aggregator for ODIM services.